Pinhead Gunpowder: Songwriting

 Aaron Cometbus is the primary writer of Pinhead Gunpowder's songs.
 During Pinhead Gunpowder's first incarnation, Cometbus and Quittner wrote a handful of songs together, including "In Control", "Losers of the Year", "Certain Things", "Brother", "I Used To", "Stab You in the Eye", and "Cuidado" (The last two songs released by Quittner and Cometbus under the band name "Mundt").
 Cometbus often borrows songs recorded by his other bands to release as Pinhead Gunpowder songs, including "Train Station" from Shotwell Coho, "The Great Divide" from Redmond Shooting Stars, "Asheville" from Cleveland Bound Death Sentence, and "On the Ave" and "Landlords" from Astrid Oto.
 Only three Pinhead Gunpowder songs have been written by Billie Joe Armstrong, under the name "Wilhelm Fink": "27", "New Blood", and "Anniversary Song".

 Influences

-The bands influences are Ramones, Joni Mitchell, the Replacements, Generation X, Swiz, Code Of Honor, Avengers, and Cheap Trick.
+The band's influences include Ramones, Joni Mitchell, the Replacements, Generation X, Swiz, Code Of Honor, Avengers, and Cheap Trick.
 They have also done cover versions of many of the songs by these bands or artists.